core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'bits' Type {#bits}

-Leafs of type bits MUST be encoded using a CBOR byte string data item (major type 2).
-Bits position are either explicitly assigned using the YANG statement 'position' or automatically assigned based on the algorithm defined in {{RFC7950}} section 9.7.4.2.
+Keeping in mind that bit positions are either explicitly assigned using the YANG statement 'position' or automatically assigned based on the algorithm defined in {{RFC7950}} section 9.7.4.2, each element of type bits could be seen as a set of bit offsets that have a value of ether 1, which represents the bit being set or 0, which represents that the bit is not set.

-Bits position 0 to 7 are assigned to the first byte within the byte string, bits 8 to 15 to the second byte, and subsequent bytes are assigned similarly.
+Leafs of type bits MUST be encoded using a CBOR array where each element is either an unsigned integer that can be used to calculate the offset, or a byte string (major type 2) that carries the information whether certain bits are set or not.
+The initial offset value is 0 and each unsigned integer modifies the offset value of the next byte string by the integer value multiplied by 8.
+For example, if the bit offset is 0 and there is an integer with value 5, the first byte of the byte string that follows will represent bit positions 40 to 47 both ends included.
+If the byte string has a second byte, it will carry information about bits 48 to 55 and so on.
 Within each byte, bits are assigned from least to most significant.
+After the byte string the offset is modified by the number of bytes in the byte string multiplied by 8.
+An example follows.

-The following example shows the encoding of an 'alarm-state' leaf instance with the 'under-repair' and 'critical' flags set.
+The following example shows the encoding of an 'alarm-state' leaf instance with the 'critical', 'warning' and 'indeterminate' flags set.

-Definition example from {{RFC8348}}:

 ~~~~ yang
 typedef alarm-state {